 The word *ῥῆμα* refers to something spoken or said, often translated as "word."
 It can describe individual words, sayings, statements, or commands, including prophetic or divine instructions.
 Additionally, it can refer to a subject or matter being discussed, not just the speech itself.

-a spoken word; a specific divine utterance
+a spoken word; a specific utterance or saying

 In the King James Version, this word is translated as + evil, + nothing, saying, and word.
 Its core semantic range includes: + evil, + nothing, saying, word.